-TAL

-a

-PERCEUSITES

 From the very beginning of Diaspora settlement, spiritual authority had been vested in the religious leaders and (with the shift of power to Babylonia) especially in the Babylonian academies (Sura and Pumpedita).
 These Babylonian academies won suasive religious authority over world Jewry, received their appelate cases, rendered law, empowered jurists, and from the first were in an uncertain relationship to the Exilarch over regulatory autonomy and fiscal prerogatives.
-The Gaonate, providing as it did indispensible halachic and religious service, was able to maintain a central position for an extended period after the Exilarchate's authority weakened consequent on the break up of Caliphal dominance) and so become for a time the de facto though not the de jure "secular" and "religious" authority in Arab Jewish life.
-This was achieved largely by arrogating to the Gaonate two prerogatives which traditionally had belonged to the Exilarch: assent in the nomination of the Gaon and control of all appointments to the judicial system.
+The Gaonate, providing as it did indispensable halachic and religious service, was able to maintain a central position for an extended period after the Exilarchate's authority weakened (consequent on the break up of Caliphal dominance), and so become for a time the de facto though not the de jure "secular" and "religious" authority in Arab Jewish life.
+This was achieved largely by arrogating to the Gaonate two prerogatives which traditionally had belorged to the Exilarch : assent in the nomination of the Gaon and control of all appointments in the judicial system.
 The Samuel b.
-Ali-Maimonides debate broke out during the twilight of this arcient power struggle.
-Old Eattle slogans and long contested theories and sanctities were aired de novo, but the issue was already most.
-The realities of a wide y scattered Diaspora (especially the emergence of the Christian-European Diaspora) owing a wide variety of political allegiances and featuring independent legal centers had drained the debate of broad #effect although not the individual participants of their emotional involvement.
-In fact, though Maimonides sided with the political arguments of the Exilarch, he synthesized the views of this farflung Diaspora where individual scholars and schools, often two thousand miles
+Ali-Maimonides debate broke out during the twilight of this ancien: power struggle.
+Old battle slogans and long contested theories and sanctities were aired de novo, but the issue was already moot.
+The realities of a widely scattered Diaspora (especially the emergence of the Christian-European Diaspora) owing a wide variety cf political allegiances and featuring independ - dent legal centers had drained the debate of broad effect although not the individual participants of their emotional involvement.2 In fact, though Maimonides sided with the political arguments of the Exilarch, he synthesized the views of this farflung Diaspora where individual scholars and schools, often two thousand miles distant from Babylonian academies, had assumed perforce plenary rabbinic authority.
+Communal reality and messianic hopes now led to a veneration of a political authority which could not establish any substantial exercise of effective power and at the same time these prompted opposition to a rabbinic authority which could and did insist on such power.1 Specifically, Maimonides' rationale rested on the premise that academic control of the judicial system had ceased with the voidance of the system of ordination, traditionally the function of the Palestinian Academy.

-1 A. A. Gocde, "The Exilarchate in the Eastern Caliphate," JQR, XXXI (1941), 149 ff

-On the emerging patterns of leadership cf. 5.
-Zeitlin, Religious and Secular Leadership (Philadelphia, 1943).
-Duffortint of squeette interessone

-EXERCISE OF EFFECTIVE

-PROMPTED

-140

-TIME

-42.44

-S. and

-auttor- ity

-K

-distant from Babylonian academies, had assumed perforce plenary rabbinic authority.
-Communal reality and messianic hopes, led to a veneration of a political authority which could not interpoestablish any substantial claims to power in being and to on opposition to a rabbinic authority which could and did, ' Specifically, Maimonides' rationale rested on the premise that academic control of the judicial system had ceased with the voidance of the system of ordinatior, traditionally the function of the Palestinian Academy.
 Ordination might in time be reinstated 2 under certain conditions, 3 but in the meantime the Exilarch was the proper agent to continue the authorization of judges.

-Per contra, on the testimony of the German traveler, Petahyah b.
-Jacob of Ratisbon, who visited the Near East during the eighth decade of the 12th century, Samuel b.
-Al: not only claimed but attempted to exercise rights which traditionally had been secular."

-In all the lands of Syria and Palestine, in the cities of Persia and Media, as well as in the land of Babel, they have no judges unless appointed by R. Samuel, the head of the Academy.
-It is he who gives permission in every case to judge and fine.
-4

-Assaf has published a responsum in which Samuel b.
-Ali asserted not only control of all judicial appointments, but claimed the traditional powers of ordination in almost ancient panoply+"only excepting the power of levying fines."
-5 Samuel's historical rationale is known to us.
-The Babylonian Gaonate had exercised broad author rity since its establishment a millenium before.
-Its authority had been respected de facto.
-The ancient powers of the Exilarch, as representative of the Hebrews and as an arm of the royal house, had ceased in the days of the Exilarch David b.
-Judah (820-840) when the incumbent had accepted membership ir and subservience

-M.T.
-Samhedrin 4:13, in turn based on T.B.
-Sanhedrin 5a.
+1 A. A. Goode, "The Exilarchate in the Eastern Caliphate," JQR, XXXI (1941), 149 ff.